-Film composer and concert composer Jacob Denny was born in Olympia, WA and currently resides in Rochester, NY where he is about to begin the second year in his Master’s in Film Scoring from the Eastman School of Music.
+Sound designer & composer Jacob Denny was born in Olympia, WA and currently resides in Rochester, NY where he has just received his Master’s in Film Scoring & Contemporary Media from the Eastman School of Music.
 He recently received a BM in Music Composition and a minor in Philosophy from the University of North Texas where he studied composition under Joseph Klein, Panayiotis Kokoras, and William Coble.
 Jacob has written for full orchestra, string orchestra, chamber ensembles, choirs, solo instruments, and fixed media.
 His works have been recorded by a variety of Eastman & Rochester ensembles including the Empire Film Music Ensemble and a variety of members of the Rochester Philharmonic Orchestra.
 At North Texas, he has had pieces read and recorded by the Concert Orchestra as well as the UNT Concert Choir.
-In addition to being a composer, Jacob is also a competent sound designer and conductor.
+In addition to being a composer, Jacob has also done sound design and integration for games such as Ori and the Will of the Wisps.
 Jacob also has experience conducting the Empire Film Music Ensemble, the UNT Concert Orchestra, and many recording sessions at Eastman.
 He has worked with a number of accomplished musicians on his own pieces and has performed with them as well, such as in the Grand Chorus with the Symphony Orchestra at the University of North Texas.
-Jacob also has written for films such as Stars for You in 2018 and The Phoenix in 2015.

 Jacob teaches classical piano performance, vocal performance, and music theory.
 As a performer, he frequents as a piano accompanist, vocalist, and conductor.